Jacksonville Sharks: Arena Football League (2010–2016)

-National Arena League (2017–present)
+National Arena League (2017–2023)

 On October 12, 2016, the Sharks announced that they were leaving the AFL for a rival league beginning with the 2017 season.
 The Sharks were rejected from their first choice of league, the Indoor Football League (which itself is the home of several former AFL franchises), as the IFL was focused on a regional footprint that did not include Florida.

 On November 18, 2016, Sharks owner Jeff Bouchy announced the team has joined the newly formed National Arena League (NAL).
 He also announced the hiring for former Toronto Phantoms head coach Mark Stoute as their second head coach in franchise history, replacing interim head coach Bob Landsee.
 After going undefeated through eight games, Stoute was fired.
 Siaha Burley was immediately hired as his replacement after serving as the offensive coordinator of the AFL's Cleveland Gladiators.
 The Sharks nearly went undefeated throughout their inaugural NAL season before losing their home finale against the Monterrey Steel 44–37.
 They avenged the loss by beating the Steel one week later in the playoff semifinal 43–32 to advance to the championship game.
 The Sharks won the inaugural NAL championship game 27–21 over the Columbus Lions.

 In 2018, the Jacksonville Sharks went 10–7 under returning head coach Burley.
 The Sharks advanced to the National Arena League playoffs, but lost on the road to the Carolina Cobras 73–48.
 The Cobras won the 2018 championship over the Columbus Lions.
 Following the season, operating manager and majority owner Jeff Bouchy resigned and sold his interest in the team to the other owners on March 11, 2019.
 The Sharks added another minority owner in Nick Furris on April 26, 2019.
 The Sharks finished the 2019 season with a 13–1 record and won the league championship.

 After the 2019 season, the Sharks did not come to terms with head coach Burley on a contract extension and replaced him with former Maine Mammoths head coach James Fuller.
 The 2020 season was then cancelled due to the onset of the COVID-19 pandemic.
 When the league returned in the delayed and shortened 2021 season, Fuller led the team to a 2–6 record and the Sharks missed the playoffs for the first time since joining the NAL.
 Burley was re-hired as head coach for the 2022 season.

+The Sharks won the league championship in the 2023 season.

+Indoor Football League (2024–present)

+On August 22, 2023, the Sharks announced they were joining the Indoor Football League (IFL) beginning with the 2024 season.

 Arena

-Since 2010, the Sharks' home arena has been VyStar Veterans Memorial Arena, a $130 million facility.
+Since 2010, the Sharks' home arena has been VyStar Veterans Memorial Arena, a $130 million facility opened in 2003.
+Capacity for arena football games is 13,011.